 Researchers have found that smartphones are such game-changers that they’re actually changing the way our brains work.
 Constant access to databases search engines have changed the way our memory works.
 Instead of remembering information, we now remember how to find that information.
 If you don’t think this is a good thing, think of it this way: Instead of clogging up your brain with useless facts, you’re now clogging it with information on how to get useless facts, so you actually know more (it’s just filed differently).

 They help people cope with illnesses and disabilities

 Being sick is no fun, but being sick in the smartphone age is considerably more fun (relatively speaking).
 There are apps for everything: Managing illnesses, addressing learning disabilities, teaching sign language, even finding accessible restaurants, hotels, and attractions in your city.
 And for people who can’t use their hands, there’s a hands-free Android phone called the Sesame Enable, so anyone can stay connected to the world around them.

 According to a study by Harris Interactive, the convenience of smartphone apps saves people an average of 22 days per year.
-That’s right; checking your email, scheduling appointments, grocery shopping, texting your buddies, and checking the weather all in one place means you have almost an extra month’s worth of free time compared to your 1990’s self.
-Note that “saving time” doesn’t necessarily mean “being more productive,” however, since you probably just use those extra 22 days to play Clash of Clans.
+That’s right; checking your email, scheduling appointments, grocery shopping, texting your buddies, checking the weather all in one place means you have almost an extra month’s worth of free time compared to your 1990’s self.
+Note that “saving time” doesn’t necessarily mean “being more productive,” however, since you probably just use those extra 22 days to playing Clash of Clans.